Cathy Benedict, Ed.D

 Disabilities Studies & and "cripping" the Curriculum

-This is also the year the world welcome ChatGPT - thus, we played around with constructing questions and annotating responses.
+This is also the year the world welcomed ChatGPT - thus, we played around with constructing questions and annotating responses.

 This was the question I fed ChatGPT: